-The coach will review your progress regularly and exchange with you by email or phone as often as necessary: normally once per week, usually every 2-3 days).
+The coach will review your progress regularly and exchange with you by email or phone as often as necessary (at least once per week, usually every 2-3 days).

 You should communicate anything that might affect your progress or your training plan to your coach, and especially anything that stops you from training (a business trip, a family weekend, an injury…)

 You will receive an updated plan every two weeks for the coming month, and more often if necessary.

 We strongly recommend you join one of our coaching camps in the mountains.
 There are numerous advantages: